Hill-Lab/Fis1_structural_studies_N-term_arm/README.md

 **ImageJ Macro scripts for cell studies (mitochondrial morphology & colocalization analysis):**

 **see <a href="https://github.com/Hill-Lab/MitoGraph-Contrib-RScripts">MitoGraph R-scripts</a>, <a href="https://github.com/vianamp/MitoGraph">MitoGraph v3.0</a> and our previously published paper <a href="https://www.sciencedirect.com/science/article/pii/S0003269718301921?via%3Dihub">"Methods for imaging mammalian mitochondrial morphology: A prospective on MitoGraph"</a> for more information on MitoGraph Analysis**

-1. splitchannel_4.ijm
+We prepared single cell, single channel TIFF images to be used for MitoGraph or Colocalization analysis using the following ImageJ macros:
-* ImageJ macro that takes a .ND2 file, opens it and splits it into 4 individual channel folers
+1. ImageJ macro that takes a Nikon .ND2 file, opens it, splits it into individual channels and saves as TIFF images in individual channel folders (**splitchannel_4.ijm**)
-2. GenFramesMaxProjs_3channel.ijm
-* ImageJ macro that creates maximum intensity z projection images from all images in a specific folder and creates a single stack of those images
+2. ImageJ macro that takes the single channel TIFF images created above and creates a single stack of maximum intensity z-projection images of the entire dataset (**GenFramesMaxProjs_3channel.ijm**)
-3. CropCells_1500_ROI_no_noise_3channel.ijm
-* ImageJ macro that uses ROIs traced on the MaxProjs.tif stack and single cell cropped TIFF files
-4. Coloc2_batch_ch2vsch3.ijm
-* Imagee macro that uses single cell cropped TIFF files for colocalization analysis using the Coloc2 module on ImageJ.
-5. megan-directory-split-join
+3. Cellular ROIs are hand traced in ImageJ and then the crop macro uses these ROIs, the MaxProj file from **#2** and the single channel TIFF images created in **#1** to create single cell, single channel all z slices TIFF image that can be uploaded for MitoGraph analysis or processed with ImageJ for Coloc2 analysis (**CropCells_1500_ROI_no_noise_3channel.ijm**)
+4. Single cell/single channel TIFF images were processed for colocalization using the ROIs generated in step 3.
+Both all z-slices and maxIP projections were used for the analysis (**Coloc2_batch_ch2vsch3.ijm**)
-* command envoked on terminal to split a large data set into identically sized folders to make downstream analysis quicker
+5. Short command program envoked on terminal to split a large data set into identically sized folders to make downstream upload to our cluster for analysis and to allow for parallel MitoGraph processing.
+The file is placed into the same folder as the images and run using the following terminal command: ./megan-directory-split-join dN_mitoYFP 25 where the base folder name is first specified followed by how many images in each folder  (**megan-directory-split-join**)